by Calculated Risk on 8/26/2018 08:11:00 AM

-As part of the new home sales report, the Census Bureau reported the number of homes sold by price and the average and median prices.
+As part of the new home sales report released last week, the Census Bureau reported the number of homes sold by price and the average and median prices.

 The following graph shows the median and average new home prices.